bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ### encodeVarintUnsigned

-This function receive an integer as an input and then return an [encode varint unsigned integer`](https://protobuf.dev/programming-guides/encoding/#varints).
+This function receives an integer as an input and then returns an [encode varint unsigned integer`](https://protobuf.dev/programming-guides/encoding/#varints).

 **params**